top of page

 There are three primary ways to register to vote: online, mail, or in person.

-Online: If you have a signature on file at the Massachusetts Registry of Motor Vehicles (for a driver’s license or any other reason), then you can register online by 11:59pm on August 30th.
+Online: If you have a signature on file at the Massachusetts Registry of Motor Vehicles (for a driver’s license or any other reason), then you can register online.

 In Person: The locations you can register at in person are: your local town clerks, election commission, and Boards of Registrars, the Office of the Secretary of the Commonwealth Elections Division, and/or the Secretary of the Commonwealth’s regional offices.